Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Introduction

 Cardiac magnetic resonance imaging (CMR) vasodilator stress myocardial perfusion imaging has demonstrated important diagnostic and prognostic utility for the evaluation of ischemic heart disease\cite{canet1999magnetic}.
 First-pass perfusion is one of the most demanding CMR applications as multiple saturation-recovery images must be acquired in each heartbeat at stress heart rates, which can exceed 110 beats per minute.
 This typically results in partial coverage of the ventricle to 3-4 slices with $2\times 2$ mm$^2$ spatial resolution with most clinically available pulse sequences.

-For these reasons, investigators have pursued highly accelerated spatial-temporal acceleration and compressed sensing techniques \cite{otazo2010combination}.
-For further increases in efficiency.
-For this reason, multiple investigators have sought highly efficient non-cartesian strategies like spirals \cite{yang2019whole} or radial \cite{kholmovski2007perfusion} acquisitions in combination with the above acceleration techniques \cite{sharif2014towards, yang2016first,shin2013three}.
-To reduce the overhead of separate saturation preparation blocks for each slice, multiple investigators have also pursued simultaneous multislice (SMS) techniques \cite{yang2019whole, wang2016radial, mcelroy2022simultaneous, sun2022slice, demirel2023signal} including non-cartesian approaches to improve acquisition efficiency to improve slice coverage to 6-9 slices per heartbeat, enabling extended ventricular coverage.
-With most techniques to date, SMS perfusion has been limited to MB factors of 2-3.
+To address these challenges, researchers have explored highly accelerated spatiotemporal undersampling paired with advanced reconstruction techniques like compressed sensing \cite{otazo2010combination}.
+Additionally, to further enhance efficiency, non-Cartesian acquisition strategies such as spiral \cite{yang2019whole} and radial \cite{kholmovski2007perfusion} trajectories have been investigated.
+These approaches are often combined with the aforementioned acceleration techniques to optimize image quality and acquisition speed \cite{sharif2014towards, yang2016first, shin2013three}.
+To reduce the overhead of separate saturation preparation blocks for each slice, multiple investigators have also pursued simultaneous multislice (SMS) techniques \cite{yang2019whole, wang2016radial, mcelroy2022simultaneous, sun2022slice, demirel2023signal} including non-Cartesian approaches to improve acquisition efficiency to improve slice coverage to 6-9 slices per heartbeat, enabling extended ventricular coverage.
+With most techniques to date, SMS perfusion has been limited to multiband (MB) factors of 2-3.